-All Lobster Gram® lobsters are carefully selected so that you receive only the finest quality lobsters available.
-Here at the Lobster Gram National Distribution Center, we've packed your lobsters so they will arrive alive — guaranteed.
-They have been hand-picked so you receive only the freshest and most succulent lobsters available to anyone, anywhere in the world!
+Here at the Lobster Gram National Distribution Center, we've packed your Maine lobsters so they will arrive alive — guaranteed.
+All Lobster Gram lobsters are carefully selected and hand-picked so that you receive only the freshest and most succulent lobsters available to anyone, anywhere in the world!
 Your lobsters may appear sluggish or motionless after their journey from Maine — after all, it's been a long trip for them.
 If there is any problem with your Lobster Gram package, call 1-800-LIVE-LOB (1-800-548-3562).
-Enjoy!
+Enjoy, and don't forget to check out our Live Lobster Cooking Guide and our Lobster Tail Cooking Guide for more information!

 PLEASE...
 Leave the lobsters in the packaging they arrived in until dinner — as long as the box and cooler arrive intact and as long as the package is not placed next to a heat source.
 It's okay to open up the box and cooler to have a look at the contents inside, but replace the cooler lid tightly and close up the box when you are done.
 DO NOT FREEZE THE LIVE LOBSTERS PRIOR TO COOKING!